Search engines prioritise high-quality content with

 Off-page SEO optimisation is the counterpart of on-page efforts.
 While on-page efforts focus on your own web pages, off-page optimisation covers everything you do elsewhere.
 In the past, this was often focused on link building – the practice of generating backlinks to your content across other trusted websites – but in 2021 and beyond, there’s a lot more to this.

-Whether it’s referrals from other sites, social media conversations, guest posts, events or reviews, off-site SEO optimisation techniques alert search engines that your brand is engaging, authoritative and trustworthy, which will be factored in when it comes to determining the rankings of your own pages.
+Referrals from other sites, social media conversations, guest posts, events or reviews all alert search engines that your brand is engaging, authoritative and trustworthy, which will be factored in when it comes to determining the rankings of your own pages.

 A good off-page SEO strategy builds the authority of your site, but if done correctly, it can also boost your overall brand.